weMail/wemail/readme.txt

 - **Embed Form Options:** Customizable embed form options make it easy for anyone to create an HTML form with custom fields.

 ## Opt-in Forms
-- **Inline Form:** With the inline form you can place forms inside content and get the subscriber to any list you assign.
+- **Inline Form:** With the inline form you can place forms inside content and get the subscribers to any list you assign.

-- **Floating Bar:** Floating bar will float in your website header when collecting email addresses is your top priority floating bar will help you greatly.
+- **Floating Bar:** Floating bar will float in your website header, when collecting email addresses is your top priority floating bar will help you greatly.

 - **Slide Up:** Prefer slide up subscription box instead of other methods.
 You can use weMail’s slide up form function to slide up a subscription box to collect new emails.
 You can even control when to show the slide up form depending upon page scroll percentage.